Make America Decent Again (R.I.P. Jimmy Carter)

 My fire was lit when, at the age of 13, I saw an actor demean a true public servant in a presidential campaign debate.
 I don’t mean Trump and Clinton, who neither fit into either category satisfactorily.
 Reagan was the beginning of the end for both integrity and a real Democrat party.
 “Trickle down“, “plausible deniability“, “A Nation At Risk“… Don’t get me wrong, I never wanted to be a politician, but accountability starts there, and there is where the “blame schools and the public commons, but empower private enterprise and the rich to make us all better” mindset really took hold in both parties.

-Teachers and parents who know better might understand the wagon wheel concept.
-Or have heard of “choice” and about the rights of parents, but know the stories of children pressured out of the choice school, parents compelled to sign non-disclosure agreements or contracts to participate in political rallies, the promotion to near celebrity status of characters like Michelle “Broomrider” Rhee, Capital Prep’s Steve “Cockroach” Perry, and Eva “The Martyr” Moskowitz…
+Teachers and parents who know better might understand that earlier wagon wheel concept.
+Or have heard of “choice” and about the rights of parents, but know the stories of children pressured out of the choice school, parents compelled to sign non-disclosure agreements or contracts to participate in political rallies, the promotion to near-celebrity status of characters like Michelle “Broomrider” Rhee, Capital Prep’s Steve “Cockroach” Perry, and Eva “The Martyr” Moskowitz…

 But hey, I have what I think is a straight-forward question you might be able to help me with.
 Whenever I ask it, I am immediately accused of being white, teaching in a white school, having taught very few children of color, not being willing to put my child in a “failing” school, risking aligning myself against parents (sorta like the NAACP supposedly did when they took the position of wanting charters of more verifiable quality) …a bunch of things not even related to the question, but I never get an answer.